Christopher Turnor (MP)

+Personal life

-Turnor married on 2 February 1837 Lady Caroline Finch-Hatton (6 July 1816 – 13 March 1888), daughter of George Finch-Hatton, 10th Earl of Winchilsea (1791–1858).
+Turnor married on 2 February 1837 Lady Caroline Finch-Hatton (6 July 1816 – 13 March 1888), daughter of George Finch-Hatton, 10th Earl of Winchilsea (1791–1858) and Lady Georgiana, daughter of 3rd Duke of Montrose.
+Lady Caroline had been presented at St James's Palace in the Queen's drawing room three years earlier by her mother, she was noted wearing richest blue manteu with blond lace and trimmings.
 The Finch-Hatton family owned lands in Hertfordshire and parts of Hatton Garden in London.
 Turnor's son was Edmund Turnor (24 March 1838 – 15 December 1903), Member of Parliament for Grantham in 1868, and for South Lincolnshire from 1868 to 1880.
 A second son was Christopher Hatton Turnor (b.
 16 Dec 1840), whose son was Christopher Hatton Turnor, author and architect, of Stoke Rochford (23 November 1873 – 1940), who married on 7 August 1907 Sarah Marie Talbot, daughter and heir of Admiral The Hon.
 Walter Cecil Carpenter, formerly Talbot.

+Christopher Turnor and Lady Caroline Finch Hatton's children: